Join the Collaborative Family Law Council of Wisconsin

 Collaborative Practitioner Membership is for those legal, mental health and financial services professionals who will be directly involved in the Collaborative Team upon which the process is based.
 Therefore, maintaining a distinctive level of training, professional standing and ongoing development is critical given this direct client interface.
 The requirements for Practitioner Membership are:

-- Attend the Building Blocks of Collaborative Practice or an equivalent approved collaborative family law training and participate in the 5 Collaborative Academy continuing education sessions held in your first year;
+- Attend the Building Blocks of Collaborative Practice or an equivalent approved collaborative family law training and participate in the 5 Collaborative Academy continuing education sessions held in your first year; In 2019 the training is scheduled for June 13-14, 2019 at the Center for Graduate Studies – Carroll University, Waukesha.

 - Maintain any required professional license to practice in Wisconsin and be in good standing within your profession (attorneys must be in good standing with the State Bar of Wisconsin);